 Once minor modifications are approved, please report them to the VPAP office by posting on the Graduate Curriculum Tracker (GCT).
 This will ensure that approved changes can be implemented in all systems (ROSI, School of Graduate Studies Calendar, websites, etc.).

-Governance & Policy Officer
+Acting Academic Programs & Policy Officer

 Coordinator Academic Change